Edwin Arthur Jones: First compositions

-Orchestra Leader and Composer
+Orchestra leader and composer

 After returning to Stoughton, Jones formed his own orchestra of 20 musicians.
 A photo of his orchestra was taken in 1885.

-In 1881, he composed his masterpiece — a large cantata for soloists, chorus, organ and orchestra, Song of Our Saviour.
+In 1881, he composed a large cantata for soloists, chorus, organ and orchestra, Song of Our Saviour.
 This cantata was never performed during his lifetime and received its world premiere over one hundred years later on May 3, 1992.
-The cantata was a reworking of an earlier composition, The Nativity Hymn, one of only four to receive honorable mention in 1879 in the Cincinnati College of Music competition, judged by the distinguished American conductor, Theodore Thomas.

 The other major choral work by Jones was his oratorio, Easter Concert, for soloists, chorus and orchestra.
 It was published in 1890 in a piano-vocal score by White-Smith Music Publishing Company in Boston.
 This version received its first modern day performance on April 26, 1981.
-Unfortunately, the orchestral parts have not been located for the oratorio.

 Besides his two large choral works, Jones also composed other vocal works, including:

 Blessing and Glory: Fugue - Tenors and Basses (1874); Praise Ye The Lord - Tenors and Basses (1874); Wake, Maiden Wake - Tenors and Basses (1881); King Christian - Bass solo and SATB Chorus (1886); Old Stoughton - SATB Chorus (1886);

 Ode to Music - SATB Chorus (1888); Love Hailed a Little Maid - Soprano solo and piano (1888); Snowflakes - Soprano solo and piano (1888); Hail, Smiling Morn! - Bass solo and chamber ensemble (undated); Lord, Dismiss Is With Thy Blessing - SATB Chorus (undated).